veeto

 Summary

 Assembly Members Pacheco and Alanis propose expanding California's restrictions on foreign influence in state and local elections by prohibiting foreign nationals from making political contributions or expenditures.
-The legislation amends the Political Reform Act of 1974, which currently bars only foreign governments and principals from such activities.
+The legislation amends the Political Reform Act of 1974 to bar foreign nationals - defined as individuals who are neither U.S. citizens nor lawful permanent residents - from financially supporting or opposing candidates and ballot measures.

 40% progression